vanruc/todoApp/README.md

 </role>
 ```

-After completing the above tasks, we will need to run `Generate Domain` and `Re-deploy` our application.
+After completing the above tasks, we will need to run `Generate Domain` and re-deploy our application.

 Now, we will login as a `Project Member` to see the change.